Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Purdue and its opponents have not yet scored more than 53 points -- this matchup's over/under -- in a game this year.
+- Purdue has not yet combined with its opponents to score more than 53.5 points in a game this season.

-- The two teams combine to average 53.5 points per game, 0.5 more than the total in this contest.
+- The two teams combine to average 53.5 points per game, an amount equal to the over/under in this contest.

-- This contest's over/under is 6.7 points greater than the 46.3 these two squads combine to allow per game this season.
+- These two squads combine to allow 46.3 points per game, 7.2 fewer than this contest's over/under.

+- The Boilermakers and their opponents have scored an average of 60.3 points per game in 2021, 6.8 more than Saturday's total.

-- The average total in Boilermakers games this season is 60.3, 7.3 points more than Saturday's over/under of 53.
+- The 53.5-point total for this game is 2.8 points below the 56.3 points per game average total in Fighting Illini games this season.

-- In 2021, games involving the Fighting Illini have averaged a total of 56.3 points, 3.3 more than the set total in this contest.

 Purdue Stats and Trends

-- So far this season Purdue has two wins against the spread.

-- The Boilermakers covered the spread in their only game when favored by 11 points or more.
+- This season, the Boilermakers won ATS in their only game as a favorite of 11 points or more.

-- Purdue's games this year have not gone over the total in three opportunities.
+- The Boilermakers put up 30.7 points per game, comparable to the 30.3 per outing the Fighting Illini surrender.

 - The Boilermakers have turned the ball over three times this season, three fewer than the Fighting Illini have forced (6).